 2. Best new private practice (within 2 years of start-up)

 Please tell us briefly about your business and any successes you’ve had.
 Perhaps a successful marketing campaign, for instance.
-Why would you choose your business over other start-ups?
-Please share evidence of your start-up performance and a sustainability forecast.
+Why would your business stand out?
+Please share evidence of your start-up performance and plans for the future.

 3. Most innovative therapeutic business

-Please tell us about the business being nominated and why you believe this business is better than the rest.
+Please tell us about the business being nominated and why you believe this business deserves this award.
 How is this business innovative?
 Please demonstrate the success of the innovations you have made.
 Innovation is not just about the success you end up with.
 Can you please describe an instance where an innovation was not successful, or less successful than you predicted, and what you did next.
 What lessons did you learn from the innovations that you had to adapt or cease?

 4. Employee of the year

 Please tell us about this employee and why you have chosen them to be nominated.
-What separates them stand out?
+What makes them stand out?
 How do they demonstrate your core values and how do they go above and beyond in their role?
-You may decide to share the results of their outcome measures but this is not a prerequisite to entry.
 Please remember that client confidentiality must be maintained and any references to client work need to be anonymous.